simnalamburt/MT-the-game/src/DirectXTK/Readme.txt

 Threading model:

     The ModelMeshPart is tied to a device, but not a device context.
-This means that Model creation/loading is ‘free threaded?
+This means that Model creation/loading is ‘free threaded’.
-    Drawing can be done on the immediate context or by a deferred context, but keep in mind device contexts are not ‘free threaded?
+    Drawing can be done on the immediate context or by a deferred context, but keep in mind device contexts are not ‘free threaded’.